 When brewing your AeroPress coffee, you want your coffee to be a similar size to fine sea-salt.
 Depending on which grinder you have, you can use the settings to adjust your grind and get the perfect consistency.
 If you are using a blade grinder, you can always keep pulsing your grind in order to get the right level of consistency.

 If your coffee is too coarse, it won’t brew properly.
 It will also be too easy when plunging your AeroPress, meaning the finishing brew will be very weak.

 On the other hand, if you use pre-ground coffee which is too fine, the resistance can be too much, causing the filter paper to rip or simply damaging your AeroPress.

 Where can I buy an Aeropress?

-When buying your AeroPress, make sure you stick to a reputable company.
+You can buy your shiny new AeroPress from us.
+If you’re looking elsewhere, when buying your AeroPress, make sure you stick to a reputable company.
 We always use Aerobie when purchasing our AeroPress devices.
 Aerobie are the market leaders when it comes to AeroPress, and the price is not expensive, so we recommend you purchase there.
-You can always look on Amazon where Aerobie AeroPress’ are sold, too.

 What kind of coffee should I use?